Burlescombe, Tiverton EX16 7JH

 The Law and requests for term time absence

-As of September 2013, an amendment to the Education (Pupil Registration)(England) Regulations 2006 came into force and greater clarity was introduced to the issue of schools authorising absence requests.
-These changes reinforced the Government’s view that every minute of every school day is vital and that pupils should only be granted authorised absences by the school in specified ‘exceptional circumstances.
+As of September 2013, an amendment to the Education (Pupil Registration)(England) Regulations 2006 came in to force and greater clarity was introduced to the issue of schools authorising absence requests.
+These changes reinforced the Government’s view that every minute of every school day is vital and that pupils should only be granted authorised absences by the school in specified ‘exceptional circumstances’.

 A family holiday is not considered by the Government to be an ‘exceptional circumstance’ and therefore will not be authorised by the school under any circumstances.